Skin is one of the largest organs in the body.

 At the end of the day, consistency and constant use of these ingredients are absolutely necessary for the skin to defy the aging changes that it's genetically predisposed to undergo.

-So, in a nutshell, if you want to prevent skin aging, you need to prevent sun exposure as much as possible.
+If you want to prevent skin aging, you need to:

 If you do all those things, your skin will invariably look amazing and healthy, with a youthful vibrancy and glow–you can effectively defy the genetic skin aging that we're all predisposed for.